ashleve/lightning-hydra-template/README.md

 <details>
 <summary><b>Accessing datamodule attributes in model</b></summary>

-The simplest way is to pass datamodule attribute directly to model on initialization:
+1. The simplest way is to pass datamodule attribute directly to model on initialization:
 ```python
 datamodule = hydra.utils.instantiate(config.datamodule)

 model = hydra.utils.instantiate(config.model, some_param=datamodule.some_param)
 ```
 This is not a robust solution, since it assumes all your datamodules have `some_param` attribute available (otherwise the run will crash).

-A better solution is to add Omegaconf resolver to your datamodule:
+  2.Another solution is to add Omegaconf resolver to your datamodule:
 ```python
 from omegaconf import OmegaConf